 What lithium battery certifications are needed?

-To make lithium battery goods shipped safely and legally, you have to get more certifications than general goods.
+To make lithium battery goods shipped safely and legally, you have to get more product certifications than general goods.
 Here are some certifications you need.

 Un38.3 Certification is an international safety and performance test.
 It is the prevailing United Nations standard that lithium batteries must meet for safe transport.
 As long as your goods contain lithium batteries, whether batteries are installed in devices or devices packaged with batteries together, you need the UN38.3 test.